network-unit-testing-system/nuts/README.md

 ## Technical details

 ### Test classes and their context
-Each test class depends on a similar context, which is modeled by a `NutsContext` class that all test classes must implement.
+Each test class depends on a context, which is a `NutsContext` or a subclass of it.
+Each test module can implement a specific context class to provide its tests with module-specific functionality.
 The `NutsContext` class guarantees a consistent interface across all tests for test setup and execution.
 Currently, the predefined test cases use [nornir](https://nornir.readthedocs.io/en/latest/) in order to communicate with the network devices, therefore the test classes derive from a more specific `NornirNutsContext`, which provides a nornir instance and nornir-specific helpers.

-The `NornirNutsContext` contains the following:
+The `NornirNutsContext` contains the following properties:

 `nuts_parameters`: Hold all information from the test bundle (i.e. the yaml file mentioned above).